-How is GIS Used in the Oil and Gas Industry?
+How to Use GIS in the Oil and Gas Industry

 The oil and gas industry is a shockingly important sector in the world.
 It powers 100% of all transportation and accounts for 2.5% of the world GDP.

-Oil and gas data is strongly connected to geography: oil exploration, pipeline construction and the environment.
+Oil and gas data is strongly connected to geography.
+For example, oil exploration, pipeline construction and the environment uses GIS.
 All of these features are spatial in nature.

 GIS in oil and gas industry is a rapidly growing field of interest.
 GIS applications in the oil and gas industry can serve multiple purpose.

 What can a GIS do in the oil and gas sector?